 (b) Significant increase in credit risk (stage 2)

-have suffered a significant increase in credit risk.
-Based on other indications such as borrower’s frequently
+to have suffered a significant increase in credit risk.
+Based on other indications such as borrower’s

-delaying payments beyond due dates though not 30 days past due are included in stage 2 for mortgage
+frequently delaying payments beyond due dates though not 30 days past due are included in stage 2

-nature of loans, tenors, underlying collateral, geographies and borrower profiles.
-The default risk is assessed
+by nature of loans, tenors, underlying collateral, geographies and borrower profiles.
+The default risk is

-using PD (probability of default) derived from past behavioural trends of default across the identified
+assessed using PD (probability of default) derived from past behavioural trends of default across the

-homogenous portfolios.
-These past trends factor in the past customer behavioural trends, credit transition
+identified homogenous portfolios.
+These past trends factor in the past customer behavioural trends,

-probabilities and macroeconomic conditions.
-The assessed PDs are then aligned considering future
+credit transition probabilities and macroeconomic conditions.
+The assessed PDs are then aligned

 (c) Without significant increase in credit risk since initial recognition (stage 1)